ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 URIs
 ----

-The REST api is designed that the client has not to construct any uri's to resources by itself.
+The REST API is designed so that the client need not construct any URIs to resources by itself.
 Starting from the root resources (ListRoot_) every response includes further links to related resources.
-The uris should be used directly as identifiers on the client side and the client should not construct an uri by using an id.
+The URIs should be used directly as identifiers on the client side and the client should not construct an URI by using an id.

 URIs prefix
 -----------

-In  this document, we consider, for the sake of readability, that no prefix is used in the URIs.
-In a real life situation, the prefix /api/ezp/v2 is used in all REST hrefs.
+In this document, for the sake of readability, no prefix is used in the URIs.
+In real life, /api/ezp/v2 prefixes all REST hrefs.

-Remember in any case that URIs to REST resources should never be generated manually, but obtained from earlier REST calls.
+Remember that URIs to REST resources should never be generated manually, but obtained from earlier REST calls.

 OPTIONS requests